abner-dos-reis/abner-landing-pdf/README.md

 ├── index.html # Main landing page
 ├── style.css # Custom styles
-├── background.png # Background image used in the hero section ├── cover-pdf.png # Cover image of the PDF
-├── README.md # This file
+├── background.png # Background image used in the hero section ├── README.md # This file